diyajaiswal11/diyajaiswal11/README.md

 I am a 3rd year **Computer Science** student from **JSS Academy of Technical Education, Noida**.
 I am a **Backend Developer** in Django and a **Competitive Programmer** in Python and C++. 💻

-- 🔭 I’m currently interning as a **Web Developer** in an Organization.
+- 🔭 I’m currently interning as a **Backend Developer** in an Organization.
 - 🌱 I’m currently learning **Frontend Web Development**.
 - 👯 I’d really like to collaborate on **Django** based projects.
 - 🤔 I’m looking for help with **Data Structures and Algorithms**.